Skip to main content Skip to secondary navigation

 Over the past six years, we have run the Stanford Neurodiversity Project - Research, Education, and Advocacy Camp for High Schoolers (SNP-REACH), a two-week summer camp for high school students worldwide.

-The Stanford Neurodiversity Project’s Building Resources for Independent Development, Growth, & Empowerment (SNP-BRIDGE) is a two-week summer program for college-bound and early college students to maximize their potential in college and engage in neurodiversity advocacy.
-This pilot program builds upon the successes of SNP-REACH, which teaches high schoolers the design thinking process, universal design for learning, and various aspects in the field of neurodiversity.
+Stanford Neurodiversity Project - Bridging Resilience, Inclusive Dialogue, Growth in advocacy, & Empowered leadership (SNP-BRIDGE) is a two-week summer program for college-bound and early college students to engage in neurodiversity advocacy.
+This program builds upon the successes of SNP-REACH, which teaches high schoolers the design thinking process, universal design for learning, and various aspects in the field of neurodiversity.
 Students will develop hands-on neurodiversity advocacy projects that will not only enhance their own college experience, but also build leadership and community that can contribute to the broader efforts of the neurodiversity movement.

 CLICK HERE TO APPLY